 The Fringe Sport MilSpec Bumper Plates are our top pick for home gyms for a number of reasons.

-First, Fringe Sport offers free shipping, which is an immediate win in our book.
+First, Fringe Sport offers free shipping, which is an immediate win in our book when it comes to buying bumper plates.
 Other manufacturers will charge you a pretty penny to ship weights, and the more you buy, the more expensive that shipping cost is.
 Free shipping can save you quite a bit of money when ordering your bumper plates.

 Price aside, these are quality plates at a very affordable price, so they get a 5 out of 5 when it comes to value.
 They’re affordable, but that does not mean they’re cheap or flimsy.